 Faculty at the Center for the Advancement of Digital Scholarship (CADS) and Christina Geuther are here to help you with questions you may have pertaining to copyright, reuse, fair use, permissions, and licensing.
 This guide will help you understand how to legally and ethically reuse content in different contexts.
 For more specific questions, you can contact them directly.

-Rachel Miles (left) is a digital scholarship librarian with a focus on copyright education at K-State Libraries.
-Rachel is here to help when you have questions about U.S. copyright law, fair use, Creative Commons Licensing, Open Access (OA), and permissions.
-She can be reached at email@example.com or set up a copyright consultation.
+CADS can help when you have questions about U.S. copyright law, fair use, Creative Commons Licensing, Open Access (OA), and permissions.
+They can be reached at firstname.lastname@example.org or you can set up a copyright consultation.